eddyerburgh/notes/docs/distributed-systems/fault-tolerance.md

 Failure detection can be done at the same time as exchanging information, such as during gossip dissemination {% cite distributed-systems -l 463 %}.

+### Failure metrics

+Useful metrics when dealing with failures include:

+- MTTF (Mean Time To Failure)
+- MTTR (Mean Time To Repair)

+The MTTF of a hardware component is the average amount of time the component can be expected to run for before it fails.

+MTTR is the amount of time required to fix (or more commonly, to replace) a failed hardware component.
+A low MTTR can be achieved by running standby components that can replace failed live components automatically {% cite patterson1988 -l 111 %}.

 ### Split brain

 **Split brain** is a situation that can occur during network partitions where multiple nodes believe they are the primary.
 Split brain can quickly lead to data inconsistency between nodes.